SciML/Optimization.jl/docs/src/optimization_packages/multistartoptimization.md

 Currently, only one global method (`TikTak`) is implemented and called by `MultiStartOptimization.TikTak(n)` where `n` is the number of initial Sobol points.

-Currently, the local methods can be one of the algotithms implemented in `NLopt.jl`.

 !!! note